pulse2percept/pulse2percept/doc/topics/models.rst

     *  pON center response of degenerate (RCS) rat retina only, with no antagonistic surround and no pOFF pathway;
+    *  a device-scaled Gaussian spread, ``rho = pitch / 2``, which is a
+       pulse2percept convention rather than a measured point-spread function or the receptive-field size [Ho2018]_ reports;
     *  a linear radiant-exposure activation law normalized to the 9 mW/mm^2, 4 ms reference pulse of [Ho2018]_, with no fitted irradiance, pulse-duration or frequency nonlinearity;